dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::zone-end

 1. The app displays the .NET Aspire dashboard in the browser.
-We'll look at the dashboard in more detail later.
+You look at the dashboard in more detail later.
 For now, find the **webfrontend** project in the list of resources and select the project's **localhost** endpoint.

     :::image type="content" source="media/aspire-dashboard-webfrontend.png" lightbox="media/aspire-dashboard-webfrontend.png" alt-text="A screenshot of the .NET Aspire Dashboard, highlighting the webfrontend project's localhost endpoint.":::